Summary by Christiane Gotz

 The lecture started with opening remarks by Prof. Dr. Bernhard Hadolt, Senior Lecturer at the Department of Social and Cultural Anthropology who welcomed the audience in the full lecture room.

-The first presentation was held by Bernardo Mondragon, Executive Director of Child Alert Mindanao, titled “Rights and protection of vulnerable and marginalized children in Davao, Mindanao”.
-The NGO was founded in 2005 [….].
+The first presentation was held by Bernardo Mondragon, Executive Director of the NGO Child Alert Mindanao, titled “Rights and protection of vulnerable and marginalized children in Davao, Mindanao”.

-He described how children are regarded and what they are valued for in the Philippines.
-He emphasised that children are of high importance for Filipino families and yet it is the family settings where most abuse and maltreatment against children takes place.
-He explained how experience of abuse in the home increases the risk of children to experience abuse from their peers, other members of their families and other people they socialize with.
-According to him, children who have been subjected to maltreatment may in turn use violence against peers, partners and other people as well.
+He described the significance of children in Philippine society, emphasising that children are of high importance for Filipino families and yet it is the family settings where most abuse and maltreatment against children takes place.
+The expert explained how experience of abuse in the home increases the risk of children to experience abuse from their peers, other members of their families and other people they socialize with.
+According to Mr. Mondragon, children who have been subjected to maltreatment may in turn use violence against peers, partners and other people as well.
 His NGO has experienced that child protection can be a complex challenge, especially in communities with a high poverty rate.

 The second NGO was introduced by Geonathan T. Barro, Executive Director of Agro-Eco Philippines.
 One of their main goal is to promote climate-resilient agriculture.
 In his presentation “Building sustainable local economies in the Philippines” he highlighted some of the most pressing problems that farming communities are facing and how his organisation is addressing these challenges and which solutions can be provided:

-Although the Philippines – and especially Mindanao – are known for being among the top food producers, people and particularly farmers are suffering from “serious hunger incidence” with an alarming percentage of 19,9% compared to Senegal (16,5%) or Ghana (13,9%).
+Although the Philippines – and especially Mindanao – are known for being among the top food producers, people and particularly farmers are suffering from “serious hunger incidence” with an alarming percentage of 19,9% compared to Senegal (16,5%) or Ghana (13,9%), according to Mr. Barro.

 Agro-Eco aims to educate rural communities about climate change and how conventional farming has contributed a lot to it.
 The NGO has been working to build resilient farming communities and sustainable local economies to address climate change, hunger and rural poverty.
 Their research on crops that are more resilient towards climate disasters has proven to be useful to small-scale farmers who needed sustainable strategies on how to protect their crops and therefore their livelihood.
 Especially strengthening organic agriculture-based social enterprise at the local level can liberate more farmers from poverty and can furthermore provide consumers with affordable, adequate and easy access to organic food directly from their farmers.